gwu-montreal/legacy-zine-site/content/articles/06-coops.md

 ---
-title: Workers' Cooperatives: A New Way of Creating Commercial Games
+title: "Workers' Cooperatives: A New Way of Creating Commercial Games"
 ---
 ### No Bosses Required!